PWk: Prod, Tlk: GS2, Datacash: Live

 For the last 12 years, opera singer Andrea Bocelli has held court at the open-air Teatro del Silenzo just outside Lajatico.
 The rural locale might seem like an obscure spot, but it’s no accident – Bocelli was born among these Tuscan hills.

 Fancy seeing some of the top football clubs in the world battle it out?
 We can help you find UEFA Champions League tickets for your holiday.
-Italian players are among the top dogs in the competition, so the atmosphere at the home games are electric.
+Italian players are among the top dogs in the competition, so the atmosphere is electric at the home games.
 Meanwhile, Serie A is the Premier League of Italian football.
-Juventus F.C, A.C Milan and Inter Milan are among the superstar clubs who start play every August.
+Juventus F.C, A.C Milan and Inter Milan are among the superstar clubs that start play every August.

 Classical music and jazz are the order of the day at the Stresa Festival.
 It’s celebrating its 57th birthday in 2018, with past events showcasing everything from jazz and mariachi bands to full orchestras and string quartets.
 The venues dot themselves around Lake Maggiore in Piedmont.
 One of the best backdrops?
 The extravagant gardens of Loggia del Cashmere on Isola Madre.